scottnonnenberg/blog/pages/posts/2016-09-13-understand-the-problem-dev-productivity-tip-1.md

 > _"Whenever there's something wrong with your writing, suspect that there's something wrong with your thinking." - [Patricia T. O'Conner](https://www.goodreads.com/author/quotes/63015.Patricia_T_O_Conner)_

 I can tell when I don't have an adequately specific goal in mind for a bit of programming - the tests are really hard to write.
 I have to start asking questions or doing research.
-When the tests flow out of me, I know have enough to write code confidently.
+When the tests flow out of me, I know enough to write code confidently.

 Ask questions until you're satisfied, even if you annoy people!
 You'll be more productive, and everyone involved will have a better understanding.